-Prince Andrew fails to get US civil case dismissed
+Prince Andrew to face civil sex assault case after US ruling

 - Published